dms-vep/RABV_Pasteur_G_DMS/non-pipeline_analyses/Additional_Notebooks/README.md

 'AA_sub_distribution_plots_FigsS1CD.ipynb' -- produces the raw numbers for Fig S1C and the distribution plots for S1D.

+'241007_Additional-Func-effect_Analysis' -- produces the plot and pyMOL residue numbers for Figure S3.
+Relies on average cell entry data file.

 '241126_GetContacts.ipynb' -- produces list of sites within 4 Angstroms of any atom in antibody for structures of complexes are available.
 These sites are used to generate heatmaps of escape at specific sites.

 '17C7_EscapeValidations.ipynb' -- This notebook produces Fig 3E and Fig S5A.
 Analyzes neutralization data for 17C7 validation assays.